krichprollsch/stupidMQBundle/readme.md

 Adding a worker
 ---------------

-To consume messages, you hav to create un worker class like this :
+To consume messages, you have to create un worker class like this :

 ```php
 <?php